wso2/docs-ei/en/streaming-integrator/docs/guides/correlating-events.md

 insert into AlertStream;
 ```

-For the complete list of methods in which you can apply Siddhi patterns to detect non occuring events, see [Siddhi Query Guide - Dtecting Non-Occurring Events](https://siddhi.io/en/v4.x/docs/query-guide/#detecting-non-occurring-events).
+For the complete list of methods in which you can apply Siddhi patterns to detect non occuring events, see [Siddhi Query Guide - Detecting Non-Occurring Events](https://siddhi.io/en/v4.x/docs/query-guide/#detecting-non-occurring-events).

 ##Correlating events to find a trend(sequence)